jiqunl/me/index.md

 - Human-Computer Interaction, Interactive Information Retrieval/Recommendation, UX Design/Research, Cognitive Psychology or Experimental Economics using quantitative or qualitative methods (or both);
 - Machine Learning (ML) and Natural Language Processing (NLP).
 - Large Language Model (LLM) development and evaluation; LLMs-as-Judges; Generative Artificial Intelligence (GenAI).
-- Societal Impacts of Intelligent Information Systems, especially in healthcare and lifelong learning; Social and Community Informatics.

 If you are interested, please email me at (**jiqunliu AT ou.edu**) with your CV and a brief description of your previous research experiences & current research interests.